 To appraise a vehicle, please select a model below:

-The original Eclipse was the result of a joint venture started in the mid-'80s between Mitsubishi and Chrysler, known as Diamond Star Motors (DSM).
+The original Eclipse was the result of a joint venture started in the 1980s between Mitsubishi and Chrysler, known as Diamond Star Motors (DSM).
 For model-year 1990, at a plant in central Illinois, the Diamond Star triplets bowed -- similar versions of the same Mitsubishi-engineered car, including the Eclipse, the Eagle Talon and the Plymouth Laser.
-With the subsequent demise of the Eagle and Plymouth brands, only the Eclipse remains in production.
+With the subsequent demise of the Eagle and Plymouth brands, only the Eclipse remained in production.

-Used Mitsubishi Eclipse Models
+Most Recent Mitsubishi Eclipse

-Not much changed until 2009, when the SE trims were dropped, stability control was added for the GT (and later became standard for all Eclipses for 2010), and the car received a mild face-lift that included a more aggressive, Lancer Evo-like front fascia.
+Not much changed until 2009, when the SE trims were dropped, stability control was added for the GT (became standard for all Eclipses for 2010), and the car received a mild face-lift that included a Lancer Evo-like front fascia.
+The GS Sport arrived for '10 while the following year saw 18-inch alloy wheels become standard for the base GS while the GS Sport received heated leather front seats and a power driver seat.
+That year saw blacked-out roofs on all Eclipses.
 The SE returned for 2012.

 Although this Eclipse was fairly popular with consumers, it attracted little critical acclaim.
-In Edmunds.com tests, editors noted that the Eclipse was not as sporting as previous versions and had a low-quality interior.
+In Edmunds.com tests, editors noted that this Eclipse was not as sporting as previous versions and had a low-quality interior.
 Nor did the car change much during its run, though in 2003 Mitsubishi added a GTS trim that had a slightly more powerful V6 (210 hp) and more standard equipment.

-When new, the first- and second-generation Eclipses were considered some of the best affordable sport coupes available.
-The original debuted in 1990.
-This Eclipse was also a hatchback, and these early models can be identified by their pop-up headlights.
+The original Mitsubishi Eclipse debuted in 1990.
+It came only as a hatchback, and the earliest models can be identified by their pop-up headlights.
 There were four different trim levels, each offering its own mix of powertrains.
 The top-of-the line model was the desirable Eclipse GSX, which boasted a 195-hp turbocharged four-cylinder engine and all-wheel drive.
 In 1992, minor updates were made, including the addition of fixed headlights.